John Norlie

 John Norlie (floruit 1599–1607) was an English musician at the Scottish royal court.

 Little is known of Norlie's background, training, or early career.
 He played the lute and the viol at the Scottish court, as the Hudson brothers had done.
 He signed his name as "John Norlie", and in various other records his name was written as "John Orley".

-On 1 May 1599 he was described as a daily servitor or servant to James VI, and was awarded the relatively large annual salary of £1,000 Scots, on condition he maintain four other "musicians apt and meet to serve his majesty's music, and that they be always attending on his majesty's service as the occasion shall require."
+On 1 May 1599, he was described as a daily servitor or servant to James VI, and was awarded the relatively large annual salary of £1,000 Scots.
+The award was on the condition that he maintain four other "musicians apt and meet to serve his majesty's music, and that they be always attending on his majesty's service as the occasion shall require."

 On a receipt for money received from the depute-treasurer John Arnot in November 1601, Norlie described himself as "musicinar to the quenis majestie", indicating that he usually worked for Anne of Denmark.

 Payments to Norlie appear in the royal treasurer's accounts, and in May 1603 he received £66-13s-4d.
 There are also payments to four English violers.
 The payment in May 1603 shows that he stayed with Anne of Denmark when James VI went south towards London at the Union of Crowns.

 Norlie followed the court to London with Anne of Denmark, and is mentioned in royal accounts in 1604.
 In January 1607 he returned to Edinburgh and was engaged by the town council.
 "Jhonn Orley" was to serve with "schalmes, howboyes" and suchlike, with four expert musicians, to perform daily as required.
 His band wore silver badges and he was to have a fee of 100 merks annually.
 The badges were made by the queen's goldsmith George Heriot for £8 Scots.
 It seems that this initiative did not come to fruition.